eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Copybook Support

+The LSP for COBOL extension can retrieve copybooks used in your projects from the mainframe and download them locally.
+You can open copybooks in your IDE and make use of the copybook support features of the extension.

+#### Retrieving Copybooks

+To retrieve copybooks from the mainframe, **follow these steps:**

+1. Ensure that you have a Zowe CLI zosmf profile configured.
+2. Open the extension settings.
+3. Under **Profiles**, specify your Zowe CLI zosmf profile.
+4. Under **Paths**, specify any number of data sets to search for copybooks.
+The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is downloaded.
+5. Open a program or project.
-Whenever you open a program or project which uses copybooks, all the copybooks that are not stored in the local workspace are downloaded from the mainframe.
+   All copybooks used in the program or project which are not stored locally are downloaded from the mainframe.
 Copybooks are stored in a **.copybooks** directory within the workspace, which is created automatically when copybooks are downloaded.

+#### Copybook Support Features

 The extension includes the following copybook support features: